Semi-Classical Limit of Quantum Gravity on Corners: QCS Dynamical System

 We now address the following question: if one selects a different set of moment maps \eqref{eq:momentmaplambda}, how does the classical Casimir function transform?
 Since any admissible choice must satisfy the equivariance condition \eqref{eq:momentmapequivariance}, the allowed transformations of the moment maps are characterized by a matrix $A \in \mathrm{GL}\qty(2,\mathbb{R})$ and take the form

 It can then be shown (see Appendix~\ref{ap:casimir}) that the classical Casimir function is invariant under such transformation.
 While this results follows from Schur's lemma in the semi-simple case, no complete results are known in the general case.
 This result provides a precise classical counterpart to the quantum Casimir operator.
-The next section is devoted to relating this function to the representation parameters.